 South Plains College is approved by the Veterans Administration to offer a wide variety of college-level courses for the veteran student.
 Certificate programs as well as associate-degree courses that can be transferred to 4-year college have been certified by the VA and meet all requirements for the veteran to be able to use his or her educational benefits.
 Benefits are specific to each student and the various types of benefits available can be researched online at www.benefits.va.gov/gibill.
 Veteran educational benefits are administered through the Financial Aid Office at South Plains College.
-For additional information and assistance, contact the Veteran Benefits Coordinator on the Levelland Campus, the Financial Aid/Veteran Benefits Advisor at the SPC Reese Center, or the Department of Veteran Affairs at 1-888-442-4551.
+For additional information and assistance, contact the Veteran Benefits Coordinator on the Levelland Campus, or the Department of Veteran Affairs at 1-888-442-4551.

 Eligible persons, whom are listed below, are encouraged to apply for benefits six to eight weeks prior to beginning their first semester.
 Benefits can be applied for through an online website: www.benefits.va.gov/gibill .